robusta-dev/robusta/docs/playbook-reference/actions/message-formatting.rst

 These actions are useful for creating notifications or customising the output of existing actions.

-For more details, refer to :ref:`Sending Notifications`.
+To control where these notifications are sent, refer to :ref:`Configuring Notifications <sinks-overview>`

 Create finding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^